 The Review has undergone a number of stylistic changes both in image, layout and referencing.
 In 1973, the cover of the Review changed from its original fawn colour to orange and white and reincorporated the image of the angel seen earlier in The Summons.
 The Review was typeset outside the Law School until 1994, when it was produced in-house for the first time.
 In 1995, the Review adopted the motto and colours synonymous with the University of Melbourne — royal blue and white — and added to the existing angel crest the University's motto 'Postera Crescam Laude', translated as 'I shall grow in the esteem of future generations'.
 From 1998, the number of editions published each year was increased from two to three.

 The history of the Review boasts the involvement of many individuals who later became prominent in the legal profession, academia, government and the wider society.
-The establishment of an Alumni Association in 2001 identified over 500 past members, including the Hon Justice Kenneth Hayne AC (Justice of the High Court of Australia), the Hon Justice Susan Kenny (Justice of the Federal Court of Australia), Professor Hilary Charlesworth (Director of the Centre for International Governance and Justice, Australian National University), and the Hon Gareth Evans (former Member of Parliament (Holt, Victoria) and Minister for Foreign Affairs).
+The establishment of an Alumni Association in 2001 identified over 500 past members, including the Hon Justice Hilary Charlesworth (Justice of the International Court of Justice), the Hon Mr Kenneth Hayne AC (former Justice of the High Court of Australia), the Hon Justice Susan Kenny (Justice of the Federal Court of Australia), the Hon Justice Kristen Walker (Justice of the Court of Appeal of Victoria), Dr Stephen Donaghue (Solicitor-General of Australia) and the Hon Gareth Evans (former Member of Parliament (Holt, Victoria) and Minister for Foreign Affairs).

 The Editorial Board of the Review comprises students of the Melbourne Law School at The University of Melbourne.
 Any law student at The University of Melbourne who has completed at least one semester of law is eligible to apply for membership of the Editorial Board.